 What is a Windows app?
-How is it different from a desktop app or a program?
+What is a desktop application?
+How are they different?

-Before Windows 8 and Windows 10, you only heard the term app when people were referring to smartphones and tablets with Android and iOS, but not traditional PCs.
+Before Windows 8 and Windows 10, you heard the term apps when people were referring to smartphones and tablets with Android, and iPhones and iPads, but not traditional Windows PCs.
 Now we have all kinds of apps for Windows.
-What is a Windows Store app?
+What is a Microsoft Store app?
 What is a Windows universal app?
 What about a desktop app?
 How are they different from traditional desktop programs?
-Read on and understand the differences between all these terms and concepts:
+Read on and we are going to help you understand the differences between all these terms and concepts:

 What do apps and programs have in common?
 They are software!

-If you look at the big picture, they are the same thing: computer software that instructs the computer or device they are running on, to do something.
-They also tell that device how to do what it is supposed to do.
+If you look at the big picture, apps, programs, desktop applications or desktop apps, are similar: software that instructs the computer or device they are running on, to do what their programmer(s) designed them to do.
+They also tell that computer or device how to do what it is supposed to do.

-When referring to Windows 10 and Windows 8, Microsoft and tech publications often use the terms programs, applications and desktop apps interchangeably.
-That is because they are the same thing: the traditional Windows applications that you install and use with the mouse and keyboard, since the first versions of Windows.
-The list of installed desktop apps is generally found in the Control Panel, in “Programs ->Programs and Features" or the old Add or remove programs window.
+When referring to Windows 10, IT pros and tech publications often use the terms programs, applications, and desktop apps interchangeably.
+That is because they are the same thing: the traditional Windows applications that you install and use with the mouse and keyboard, just as it has been done since the first versions of Windows.
+In Windows, the list of installed desktop apps is found in the Control Panel.
+Open the Control Panel, and go to "Programs ->Programs and Features" or the old Add or remove programs window.

-Here are the most important characteristics of desktop apps:
+Here are the most important characteristics of programs, desktop applications or desktop apps: